Ikara

 Ikara is a town and local government area (LGA) in Kaduna State, northern Nigeria, located around (85 km) north-east from the city of Zaria.
 Ikara as an LGA consists of these towns its located between 10°2¹ to 11°5¹ north and villages: Ikara, Malikachi, Furana, Danlawan, Kurmin Kogi, Janfalan, Auchan, Paki, and Pala.

 The Local Government council is chaired by Sadiq Ibrahim Salihu.

 Tribes

 The main tribes of the people of the area are Hausa and Fulani.
-Their religions are Islam and Christianity.
+The major religion practiced is Islam.
 Their main occupation is farming.
 They produce Maize, Guinea corn, Beans, Soya beans, Rice, Cassava, Tomatoes, Sugar cane, and many other crop products.

 History

 Ikara local government was created out of former Zaria Native Authority following the local government reforms of 1976 at the time of creation.
 It comprised Ikara, Kubua and Makarfi Districts.

 The evolution of human settlement in Ikara was greatly influence by environmental, economic and social considerations.
 The evolution dates back as far as 1808 when the Jukun people inhabited the town of Ikara.
 They were immigrants who fled attack of the Muslims scholars from Kano for their refusal to accept Islam.
 They settled under the Ikara Mountain (Dutse Lungu) for a brief period of time they later came settle in a plain area near the mountain.
 The Jukun people were believed to be the founders of Ikara town and name it "Ikara" which means "lets hide here" or "a hiding place" in the Jukun language.

 The Maguzawa are people who were originally pagans or who may converted to christianity later in the 20century.
 The maguzawa were originally Hausa speaking people mostly found in area around katsina, kano and northern zaria.